debajit/dotfiles-defunct/README.md

 rake
 ```

-To install a specific set of files run that particular task, for example:
+To install a specific set of files run, that particular task, for example:

 ```
 rake git